 Head to a History or Design Museum

 Many of the major museums in the British capital can be found in South Kensington, an ever-so-chic district of the city close to Hyde Park.
 And one of the best times to simply meander around and soak up some culture is easily on a Sunday when everything is open.
+Furthermore, if you’re looking to enjoy London on a budget, then it’s well worth noting that almost every major museum is absolutely free of charge!

 For those seeking some ancient history (and wish for the chance to spy a dinosaur or two), the Natural History Museum likely needs no introduction.
 If you prefer to enjoy art and design, ranging between everything from the Classical Era to Victorian times, then you must explore the V&A.